 Gastrocrom Side Effects

-Note: This page contains information about the side effects of cromolyn.
-Some of the dosage forms included on this document may not apply to the brand name Gastrocrom.
+Note: This document contains side effect information about cromolyn.
+Some of the dosage forms listed on this page may not apply to the brand name Gastrocrom.

 For the Consumer